-Second, the extension of cafeteria plan benefits to small business owners in section 6 is a welcome proposal.
+Second, we would welcome the proposed extension of cafeteria plan benefits to small business owners in section 6 is a welcome proposal.
 Too many small business owners are reluctant to take on cafeteria plans when anyone with enough of an ownership stake does not qualify.
 Within our company, approximately half of our team does not qualify.
 Availability of these plans would give small business owners another means of covering healthcare costs so that they can focus on their businesses.

 Third, the provisions in the legislation clarifying that certain activities by sharing economy platforms do not have an effect on worker classifications are a good start.
 Workers and companies alike should clearly understand the impacts of their activities on classification.
 My partners and I are starting a software-driven property management company and are faced with this exact issue.
 We are contemplating the appropriate mix of independent contractors and employees for our team, and clarity in the tax code in this regard would be very helpful.
 More can be done to clarify workers' status, however.
 For example, the bill could clarify that mandatory (but minimal) training covering aspects that are core to the functioning of the business-but outside the scope of the worker's vocation-also do not affect a worker's classification.
-Such a provision would be drafted in a way that does not allow a company to impose employer-like obligations on an independent contractor such that he or she should ultimately be considered an employee.
+Such a provision would be consistent with the purpose of the legislation to provide certainty.
+However, it should be drafted in a way that does not allow a company to impose employer-like obligations on an independent contractor such that he or she should ultimately be considered an employee.